u235axe/FeOFu/README.md

 In this repository we'd like to collect ideas that would lead to better compilers for existing languages, better future programming languages, better APIs and better performance software solutions in the future.

-**We also have a regular meeting on these topic every Monday 15:00-17:00 at ELTE.**
+**We also have a regular meeting on these topic every Monday 15:00-17:00 at ELTE Lágymányos, Chemistry Building, room 115.**

 Join the chat at https://gitter.im/Compiler-Seminar/community